-21.1 Overtime is defined as all hours actually worked by the employee in excess of forty (40) hours worked in a workweek unless an employee is on an alternate work schedule then overtime shall be paid in accordance with the alternative work agreement.
-An employee shall not work hours in excess of his/her regularly scheduled hours unless requested or approved by his/her supervisor or in case of an emergency.

-21.2 Payment for overtime shall either be in cash at one and one-half $(1\frac{1}{2})$ times the employee's regular rate of pay, or in compensating time off (CTO) earned at the rate of one and one-half $(1\frac{1}{2})$ hours of CTO for each hour of overtime worked.

-21.3 Selection and use of CTO shall be as provided in Article 22 - CTO.

-21.4 In the event an employee is required to work more than five (5) hours in any shift without a lunch period, or more than six (6) hours on a ten (10) hour day without a lunch period, the City shall pay the employee thirty (30) minutes at the overtime rate for that shift in addition to the regular wages (see 18.5).

-21.5 See Article 47, "Overtime for Off Shift Meetings."
+- 21.1 Overtime is defined as all hours actually worked by the employee in excess of forty (40) hours worked in a workweek unless an employee is on an alternate work schedule then overtime shall be paid in accordance with the alternative work agreement.
+An employee shall not work hours in excess of his/her regularly scheduled hours unless requested or approved by his/her supervisor or in case of an emergency. - 21.2 Payment for overtime shall either be in cash at one and one-half (11⁄2) times the employee's regular rate of pay, or in compensating time off (CTO) earned at the rate of one and one-half (11⁄2) hours of CTO for each hour of overtime worked. - 21.3 Selection and use of CTO shall be as provided in Article 22 CTO. - 21.4 In the event an employee is required to work more than five (5) hours in any shift without a lunch period, or more than six (6) hours on a ten (10) hour day without a lunch period, the City shall pay the employee thirty (30) minutes at the overtime rate for that shift in addition to the regular wages (see 18.5). - 21.5 See Article 47, "Overtime for Off Shift Meetings."

-21.6 CalPERS' definition of pensionable compensation excludes overtime and additional payments for work "in excess of the hours of work considered normal for employees on a full-time basis."